10 Mar Shoulder Bursitis

-In case you missed our latest newsletter we have discussed the condition of shoulder bursitis.
-Recently in the clinic we have seen an increase in shoulder bursitis or correctly named subacromial bursitis.
+We have discussed the condition of shoulder bursitis in previous newsletters.
+Recently in the clinic, we have seen an increase in shoulder bursitis or correctly named subacromial bursitis.
 What is bursitis you may ask?
-Bursitis is basically inflammation of a fluid sack which has the primary role to reduce friction of tendons or muscles gliding across joints.
-Bursa are found in several joints, however the more important ones are located at hips, elbow, shoulder, knee.
+Bursitis is basically inflammation of a fluid sack which has the primary role to reduce the friction of tendons or muscles gliding across joints.
+Bursa is found in several joints, however, the more important ones are located at the hips, elbow, shoulder, knee.

 Above are a series of diagrams that show what the bursa is doing during range of motion showing how it impinges and causes pain.

-Bursitis is often caused by repeated micro truma to the shoulder, such as repetitive use of the shoulder joint or by a single event such as a fall.
+Bursitis is often caused by repeated micro trauma to the shoulder, such as repetitive use of the shoulder joint, or by a single event such as a fall.

 Symptoms of shoulder bursitis